open-telemetry/opentelemetry-java-instrumentation/dd-trace-examples/dropwizard-mongo-client/README.md

 ### Purpose

 This project aims at demonstrating how to instrument legacy code based on Dropwizard and a client querying a Mongo database.

-We also:

-* demonstrate cross-process tracing through the `TracedClient` example
+We also demonstrate cross-process tracing through the `TracedClient` example.
-* demonstrate how you can instrument custom method by providing your own ByteMan instrumentation rules

 ### Run the demo